Western Canada: Western alienation

-Western alienation refers to the notion that western Canada has been excluded economically and politically from the rest of Canada.
+Western alienation refers to the notion that Western Canada has been excluded economically and politically from the rest of Canada.

 Senate reform

 The West has been the most vocal in calls for reform of the Senate, in which Ontario, Quebec, and particularly Atlantic Canada are seen by some westerners as being over-represented.
-The population of Ontario alone (13.1 million) exceeds that of all the Western provinces combined.
+The population of Ontario alone (13.1 million) exceeds that of all the western provinces combined.
 The total population of Atlantic Canada, however, is 2.3 million, and this region is represented by 30 senators.
 Thus, Ontario is under-represented, Quebec has representation proportional to its population and the Atlantic provinces are over-represented.
 Westerners have advocated the so-called Triple-E Senate, which stands for "equal, elected, effective."
 They feel if all 10 provinces were allotted an equal number of senators, if those senators were elected instead of appointed, and if the Senate were a body that had more direct political power (for example via an arrangement more similar to the structure of the Australian Senate or the United States Senate rather than the UK model), then their region would have more of its concerns addressed at the federal level.
 Other westerners find this approach simplistic and either advocate keeping the status quo or may support other models for senate reform.
 The combination of all of these issues has led to the concept known as Western alienation, as well as calls for Western Canada independence by various fringe groups.

 Provincial politics

-Regarding provincial politics, from May 2001 to June 2017, the British Columbia Liberal Party formed the provincial government in British Columbia, though despite the name is not formally allied with the federal Liberal Party and is widely seen as centre-right or conservative in nature.
-It is also composed of members from the federal Conservative Party's right-wing and many former Reform Party supporters.
+Regarding provincial politics, from May 2001 to June 2017, the British Columbia Liberal Party formed the provincial government in British Columbia, though despite the name is not formally allied with the federal Liberal Party and is widely seen as centre-right or conservative in nature.It is also composed of members from the federal Conservative Party's right-wing and many former Reform Party supporters.
 Following the 2017 provincial election in British Columbia, the British Columbia New Democratic Party formed a minority government with the support of the British Columbia Green Party, following the defeat of Christy Clark's Liberal Party government by a vote of non-confidence.
 As of October 2020, the BC NDP hold a majority government in the legislature.
-The Progressive Conservative party holds a majority in the Manitoba legislature.
-Both Saskatchewan and Alberta hold supermajority governments in their legislatures with the Saskatchewan Party and United Conservative Party, respectively.
+The New Democratic Party holds a majority in the Manitoba legislature.
+The 2023 Alberta general election reduced the United Conservative Party's seat count, but they held on to a majority.
+The Saskatchewan Party holds a supermajority government in its legislature.